Skip to main content

 • Quality Assurance

-The Companies Act 2014, as amended, together with the European Union (Statutory Audits) Regulations 2016, establishes the legal framework for the quality assurance (QA) review system for statutory audits in Ireland.
-Under this framework, the Irish Auditing and Accounting Supervisory Authority (IAASA) is responsible for conducting QA reviews of statutory auditors that audit public interest entities (PIEs), while Recognized Accountancy Bodies (RABs) are responsible for carrying out QA reviews of statutory auditors and audit firms that audit non-PIEs.
-The QA systems operated by the RABs are subject to oversight by IAASA.
+The Companies Act 2014, as amended, and the European Union (Statutory Audits) Regulations 2016 establish the quality assurance (QA) review system for statutory audits in Ireland.
+The Irish Auditing and Accounting Supervisory Authority (IAASA) conducts QA reviews of statutory auditors and audit firms that audit public interest entities (PIEs), while recognised accountancy bodies (RABs) conduct QA reviews of statutory auditors and audit firms that audit non-PIEs, subject to IAASA oversight.

 Current Status: Adopted